lyaegel88/Lukes-Sales-Tracker/README.md

 # Luke's Sales Tracker

 This was a school project I made for a Java class.
-It uses Swing, Collections, and Files.
+It uses Swing, Collections, Files, and GUI Builder.

 ![Lukes Sales Tracker](https://image.ibb.co/dCwQVT/lukes_sales_app.png)